Walks from Gainsborough Central

 A mostly good route on rights of way.
 One path southwest of Bole was an impenetrable mix of bramble shoots and hedge clippings.

-The path southwest of Bole can be impassable due to brambles and hedge clippings.
+Warnings: The path southwest of Bole can be impassable due to brambles and hedge clippings.
+Gainsborough Central is served only by the Saturdays-only Brigg line — a few trains on Saturdays, none midweek.